iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 In plain terms, the goal is simple:

-**Help engineering and delivery teams prove that their AI, agents, APIs, and data workflows are tested, traceable, approved, monitored, and ready for production.**
+**Help engineering and delivery teams prove that their AI systems, agents, APIs, and data workflows are tested, traceable, approved, monitored, and ready for production.**

-That positioning is broader than healthtech, while still remaining specific enough that a buyer can immediately understand why it matters.
+This direction is intentionally broader than healthtech while remaining grounded in a clear operational problem: helping teams release AI-enabled systems more safely, transparently, and consistently.

 ---